 Notice the following: First, you can have files with the same names in multiple directories, like main.c in the above example.
-Second, unlike standard recursive use of Make, SCons stays in the top-level directory (where the SConstruct file lives) and issues commands that use the path names from the top-level directory to the target and source files within the hierarchy.
+Second, when building, SCons stays in the top-level directory (where the SConstruct file lives) and issues commands that use the path names from the top-level directory to the target and source files within the hierarchy.
+This works because SCons reads all the SConscript files in one pass, interpreting each in its local context, building up a tree of information, before starting to execute the needed builds in a second pass.
+This is quite different than some other build tools which implement a heirarcical build by recursing.

 14.3.
-Top-Level Path Names in Subsidiary SConscript Files
+Top-Relative Path Names in Subsidiary SConscript Files

 If you need to use a file from another directory, it's sometimes more convenient to specify the path to a file in another directory from the top-level SConstruct directory, even when you're using that file in a subsidiary SConscript file in a subdirectory.
-You can tell SCons to interpret a path name as relative to the top-level SConstruct directory, not the local directory of the SConscript file, by appending a # (hash mark) to the beginning of the path name:
+You can tell SCons to interpret a path name as relative to the top-level SConstruct directory, not the local directory of the SConscript file, by prepending a # (hash mark) in front of the path name:

+'''

-env = Environment() env.Program('prog', ['main.c', '#lib/fool.c', 'foo2.c'])
+env = Environment()

+env.Program('prog', ['main.c', '#lib/foo1.c', 'foo2.c'])

+'''